gvwilson/thirdbit/_posts/2006/2006-03-31-where-next-for-drproject.md

 <strong>9.
 Calendaring</strong>

 Finding times to meet, and keeping track of due dates, is one of the most tedious parts of student team projects.
-A simple calendaring system that would let students mark off when they're available, and when assignments are due, would be useful --- I question, though, how much they'd actually use it.
+A simple calendaring system that would let students mark off when they're available, and when assignments are due, would be useful—I question, though, how much they'd actually use it.